hashicorp/terraform-website/content/source/docs/cloud/api/admin/module-sharing.html.md

 -> **Terraform Enterprise feature:** The admin API is exclusive to Terraform Enterprise, and can only be used by the admins and operators who install and maintain their organization's Terraform Enterprise instance.

--> These API endpoints are available in Terraform Enterprise as of version 202012-1.
+~> **Tip**: This Admin Module Sharing API is **deprecated** and will be removed in a future release.
+Transition existing integrations with this API to the [Admin Organizations Module Consumers API](./organizations.html#update-an-organization-39-s-module-consumers).
+Global module sharing should still be configured using the [Admin Organizations API](./organizations.html#update-an-organization).

-There are two ways to configure module sharing via the admin API:
+There are two ways to configure module sharing via the Admin API:

 - This endpoint, which allows an organization to share modules with a specific list of other organizations.
 - The [update an organization endpoint](./organizations.html#update-an-organization), whose `data.attributes.global-module-sharing` property allows an organization to share modules with every organization in the instance.